GSA/fpki-guides/_tools/cite-guide.md

 | Mon - Fri | 1700 - 0900 EST | Non-Business hours | No requirement |
 | Sat - Sun | 0001 - 0000 EST | Non-Business hours | No requirement |

 ## Technical Support Availability

-Participating FPKI Partners shall provide the FPKI TWG with email and phone information for at least two technical points of contact (POCs), one primary and one backup, to provide technical support when necessary.
-In lieu of providing individual names for technical POCs, participating FPKI Partners may establish a group or other organizational-based email addresses for communications with the appropriate technical POCs.
-This information will only be made available (in a controlled manner) to FPKI Partners, FPKI Applicants (if applicable), and vendors supporting the FPKI as needed during testing or troubleshooting.
-FPKI Partners involved in testing shall provide the issuance, management, and troubleshooting necessary to help resolve any issues.
+CITE Participants shall provide the FPKI TWG with email and phone information for at least two technical points of contact (POCs), one primary and one backup, to provide technical support when necessary.
+In lieu of providing individual names for technical POCs, CITE Partcipants may establish a group or other organizational-based email addresses for communications with the appropriate technical POCs.
+This information will only be made available (in a controlled manner) to CITE Participants, FPKI Applicants (if applicable), and vendors supporting the FPKI as needed during testing or troubleshooting.
+CITE Participants involved in testing shall provide the issuance, management, and troubleshooting necessary to help resolve any issues.

 {% include alert-warning.html content="FPKIMA and FPKI Partner technical support is only available for scheduled testing with any outage resolved on a best effort basis. " %}